Political positions of Ted Kennedy: LGBT Rights

 Kennedy was considered to be one of the biggest advocates of LGBT rights in the U.S. Senate, and he received ratings of 100 percent by the Human Rights Campaign for the 107th, 108th, and 109th sessions of U.S. Congress, indicating that he voted in support of issues the HRC considers important with regards to equality for LGBT persons.
 He was one of the Senate's very few supporters of same-sex marriage, and was one of the fourteen senators to vote against the Defense of Marriage Act in 1996.
 He also voted against the proposed Federal Marriage Amendment in 2004 and 2006.
-Kennedy's home state of Massachusetts was the first state to legalize same-sex marriage in 2004.